Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Theoretical Model

 For a Lorentzian spectral density, the decay rate is \cite{Shahri2023,Gaidi2025b}:

 where $d=\sqrt{\lambda^2-2\Gamma\lambda}$.
 When $\Gamma>\lambda/2$, the decay rate becomes negative in certain intervals-a signature of information backflow and non-Markovianity.

 The quantity $\gamma(t)$ plays a central role in characterizing memory effects.
 In the weak-coupling regime $\Gamma < \lambda/2$, $\gamma(t)$ remains strictly positive and the dynamics is CP-divisible, corresponding to a Markovian amplitude-damping process.
 In contrast, for $\Gamma > \lambda/2$, the decay rate exhibits pronounced oscillations with intervals of negativity.
 These $\gamma(t)<0$ windows signal genuine information backflow from the environment into the system and thus constitute the non-Markovian regime \cite{Breuer2009,Rivas2014,deVega2017}.
-A representative example is shown in Fig.~\ref{fig:gamma}, where negative segments of $\gamma(t)$ mark the times at which memory revivals can occur.
+Throughout this work, we set $\Gamma = 1$ and $\lambda = 0.5$, which produces a single revival while remaining in the non-Markovian regime, representing the minimal scenario for studying memory-enhanced optimization.